All Episodes

 I have not studied their testimony or done a recent comparison, but that would certainly be something to look at.

-So those are uh you know false statements to Congress counts worth five years of heath and perjury, so that could be significant.
+So those are, you know, false statements to Congress counts worth five years of heath and perjury.

 Our ensemble cast was accurate.

-Those few members that were strong in Congress that they were telling the truth, that the likes of Adam Schiff and others were lying through their teeth.
+Those few members that were strong in Congress, that they were telling the truth, that the likes of Adam Schiff and others were lying through their teeth.

 Now, I see that John Durham, while nobody's been paying attention, is apparently adding personnel to his investigation.

-That to me was a crumb.
+That, to me, was a crumb.

-If I lied to any court, I don't think Sidney Powell, Mark Levin, and and a team of the best attorneys in America would ever get me out of it, nor if I had subpoenaed emails and I destroyed them and cleaned the hard drive and broke up devices, do I think they could get me out of that either?
+Nor if I had subpoenaed emails and I destroyed them and cleaned the hard drive and broke up devices, do I think they could get me out of that either?

 So I think if the quest is equal justice and equal application of our laws, John Solomon, well, then where does this end?

-And I think uh Sidney Powell identified two of the crimes that I've been hearing about, which is possible false testimony, possible obstruction of justice.
+And I think Sidney Powell identified two of the crimes that I've been hearing about, which is possible false testimony, possible obstruction of justice.

-So uh I think those are the three areas where people are zeroing in, and you have two special prosecutors.
+So I think those are the three areas where people are zeroing in, and you have two special prosecutors.

-I still think if we get to indictments, it's gonna be a small number, but the indictments themselves may tell a much bigger story of many, many people involved in this really horrific episode in law enforcement history.
+But the indictments themselves may tell a much bigger story of many, many people involved in this really horrific episode in law enforcement history.

 Not yet.

-I I I want to watch and see.
+I want to watch and see.

-I think one of the things that's clear with the discovery of these new notes is if there are cooperating witnesses now, that's a real clue, right?
+I think one of the things that's clear with the discovery of these new notes is that there are cooperating witnesses now.

-Somebody brought to the attention of the prosecutors these Bill PreSTAP notes, and I think the fact that there's cooperation going on could change the paradigm.
+And I think the fact that there's cooperation going on could change the paradigm.

 If you get someone senior to start talking, maybe the picture fills in a little bit more differently.